brimdata/super/book/README.md

 removed when you are trying to rearrange things.

 After editing any JavaScript or Go files run `make` in this directory.
+This will update the Wasm file so playground examples use a version of SuperDB built from Go source files in the local repository.

 ## mdtest